TheMisfit68/ModbusDriver/Sources/ModbusDriver/Documentation.docc/Getting-started.md

 ]
 ```

-### Start polling the Modbus server and read/write some IOSignals
+### Start polling the Modbus server and read/write some ModbusSignals

 ```swift
 modbusDriver.readAllInputs()